Jamie runs Neuro Support.

 The advice didn't fit.

 Most ADHD and autism support material is written by people who don't live with it.
-The advice ranges from useless to insulting.
 The support that worked was practical, low-key, and built around the specific person.

 The tools kept failing.

-Generic productivity apps, planners, "ADHD-friendly" templates.
+Productivity apps, planners, "ADHD-friendly" templates.
 They worked on good days and collapsed on bad ones.
-Most failed for the same reason: they still assumed the user could remember to use them.
+Most still assumed you could remember to use them.

 Coaching was expensive and finite.

 ADHD coaching helps.
-It also costs NZ$200 to $250 per session and ends when the sessions end.
-The benefit doesn't transfer cleanly into the days you're not in a session.
+It also costs NZ$200 to $250 a session and ends when the sessions end.
+The benefit doesn't transfer to the days you're not in one.

 Notion as a workspace.
 Claude as a Support Agent.
-The Action Button on iPhone (and equivalents on Android) as a capture surface.
+A phone you already carry as the capture surface.
 The pieces existed.
-They just hadn't been combined as a complete service for the people who needed it most.
+They just hadn't been combined into a complete service for the people who needed it most.

 Willpower isn't the answer.
 The right setup is.